ali-jin/holbertonschool-shell/io_redirections_and_filters/README.md

 13-unique takes a list of words as input and prints only words that appear exactly <br/>
 14-findthatword displays lines containing the pattern "root" from the file /etc/passwd <br/>
 15-countthatword displays the number of lines that contain the pattern "bin" in the file /etc/passwd <br/>
+16-whatsnext displays lines containing the "root" and 3 lines after them in the file /etc/passwd <br/>